2021 Midyear Outlook: Navigating through the recovery

 The impact of COVID-19, and other infectious illness outbreaks that may arise in the future, could adversely affect the economies of many nations or the entire global economy, individual issuers and capital markets in ways that cannot necessarily be foreseen.
 In addition, the impact of infectious illnesses in emerging market countries may be greater due to generally less established healthcare systems.
 Public health crises caused by the COVID-19 outbreak may exacerbate other pre-existing political, social and economic risks in certain countries or globally.
 The duration of the COVID-19 outbreak and its effects cannot be determined with certainty.

 Risk factors: The value of the Fund’s shares will change, and you could lose money on your investment.
 Investing in companies involved primarily in a single asset class (large cap) may be more risky and volatile than an investment with greater diversification.
+The Fund typically holds a limited number of stocks (generally 40 to 60), and the Fund’s portfolio manager also tends to invest a significant portion of the Fund’s total assets in a limited number of stocks.
+As a result, the appreciation or depreciation of any one security held by the Fund may have a greater impact on the Fund’s NAV than it would if the Fund invested in a larger number of securities or if the Fund’s portfolio manager invested a greater portion of the Fund’s total assets in a larger number of stocks.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 Not all funds or fund classes may be offered at all broker/dealers.
 These and other risks are more fully described in the Fund’s prospectus.